How to move around in Budapest fast, safe and green in 2023

 Train & Bus stations

 If you travel green you probably arrived at one of our three train stations, Nyugati, Keleti or Déli.
 They are all connected with the metro so it will be easy to get to the city center.
-Keleti and Déli are on the route of Metro 2, the red line, and Nyugati is on the blue line, metro 3.
-They all meet at Deák Ferenc square which is the absolute center of the Pest side.
+Keleti and Déli are on the route of Metro 2, the red line, Keleti is also on the green line, metro 4, and Nyugati is on the blue line, metro 3.
+The metro 2 and 3 meet at Deák Ferenc square which is the absolute center of the Pest side, and metro 4 comes to Kalvin square, which is also a central station.

 The other green (eco-friendly) way to get to Budapest is by bus.
 The two main bus stations are Népliget on the Pest sideand Kelenföld on the Buda side.
 Again it will be easy as they both have metro stops.
 The blue metro line (which stops at Népliget) has been under construction since forever now, so you might have to change to a bus between metro stops, but don’t worry, you just have to follow the arrows and the crowd and eventually change back to the subway.

 Small tip: try to get your ticket from the machine at the stop.
-The drivers never have change, so unless you want to tip them, better get it before.
+The drivers never have change, and it is also 100 huf more expensive to buy it on the bus, so unless you want to tip them, better get it before.

 Walk, Run, Bike